Seycove Secondary

 If vaping on school property, a range of consequences may apply:

 Students are not permitted to visit any other school while school is in session.
+Students are also not permitted to invite students form other schools to Seycove during the school day.
 Do not invite unauthorized visitors.
 All visitors must report to the office upon arrival.